Shadow of the Colossus: Legacy

 Shadow of the Colossus has been cited as an influence on various video games, including God of War II (2007), God of War III (2010), Titan Souls (2015), The Legend of Zelda: Breath of the Wild (2017), Death's Gambit (2018), Praey for the Gods (2019), and Elden Ring (2022).
 Film director Guillermo del Toro considers both Ico and Shadow of the Colossus as "masterpieces" and part of his directorial influence.
 Shadow of the Colossus is also cited numerous times in debates regarding the art quality and emotional perspectives of video games.

 The game plays a significant role in the 2007 Mike Binder film Reign Over Me as one of the ways Adam Sandler's character copes with his primary struggle – with aspects of the game mirroring the tragedy that befell Sandler's character; Shadow of the Colossus falling giants mirroring the crashing towers of the September 11 attacks in which his wife and children died, and the game's lead character trying to resurrect his deceased love are two of the main themes which strike a similarity.
 Sandler is said to have ad libbed a detailed description of the control scheme in a scene with Don Cheadle, who plays his old friend.
 Both actors are said to have become experts at the game during the filming.

+"Last Big Secret"

+After the release of the game, a group of devoted fans known as the "Secret seekers" became convinced that the game was hiding a final secret, with many of them believing that secret to be a 17th colossus.
+While they ultimately did not discover a final secret over the course of their decade-long search, they would uncover numerous pieces of cut content in the game, such as a fully rendered dam outside of the game world.
+One of these fans, Nomad Colossus, would eventually be given special thanks in the credits of the game's remake.